Why Doesn't My Cat Use the Litter BoxLast updated: September 24, 2021

 Separation AnxietyCats feel the pressure of the life we live.
 If your cat begins to urinate on your bed, shoes or suitcases, he probably has separation anxiety issues.

 - Cats may develop anxiety if they have experienced a traumatizing event.

 - Another cause of separation anxiety could be that the cat was separated from his mother too early.

 - Cats may become anxious when you add a new cat into your household.

 - Some cats are simply more disposed to anxiety.

-- Use Comfort Zone® Diffuser with Feliway® – a pheromone product to calm the cat's anxiety from our schedules or from other cats.
+- Use Comfort Zone® with Feliway Spray – to calm the cat's anxiety from our schedules or from other cats.

 - Catnip and catnip toys are also helpful to calm an anxious cat.
 Give them the toys when you leave and pick them up when you return.